jkawamoto/roadie-gcp/README.md

     - "*.out"
 ```

+This example commands Roadie-GCP to install `nodejs` via apt,
+and download source codes from a Github repository.
+Then,
+it prepares to data from some web server and Google Cloud Storage,
-This example commands Roadie-GCP downloads two files and run a command `run.sh /tmp/data`, then upload results which have extention `.out` to a bucket in Google Cloud Storage.
-Finally, Roadie-GCP shutdowns the virtual machine Roadie-GCP is running on.
+and run a command `run.sh /tmp/data`.
+Finally, it uploads results which have extention `.out` to a bucket in Google Cloud Storage.
+Roadie-GCP automatically shutdowns the virtual machine Roadie-GCP is running on, so you can minimize charge.

 Run
 ----